conda-incubator/conda-store/docusaurus-docs/conda-store/explanations/artifacts.md

 ## Docker images (deprecated)

-:::warning
+:::warning[Deprecation notice]
 Docker image creation is currently not supported.
+This feature is scheduled to be removed March 17, 2025.
 :::

 ### Authentication